41 Years Ago: Neil Peart Joins Rush

 Peart officially joined Rush on July 29, 1974, and, though he was excited to be following his dream, the circumstances weren’t exactly ideal.
 The young drummer only had two weeks to learn the band’s entire live repertoire before their long-awaited American tour.
 “It was like a tornado came and hit my life and swept it away,” Peart said in the 2010 documentary.

-The band’s American debut — which was also Peart’s Rush debut — came on Aug.
-11 at the Pittsburgh Civic Arena, as an opening act for Manfred Mann and Uriah Heep in front of 11,000 fans.
+Peart’s Rush debut — came on Aug.
+14 at the Pittsburgh Civic Arena, as an opening act for Manfred Mann and Uriah Heep in front of 11,000 fans.
 It was a formative night.
 “Among the many memories of that life-changing experience, I would never forget standing on the floor beside stage left while Uriah Heep played ‘Stealin’,” Peart said in his 2006 book Roadshow: Landscape with Drums: A Concert Tour by Motorcycle.
 “The big dark building, colored lights on the heroic figures up on the stage, the roaring audience, the sheer electricity in that place.
 Halfway through their show, the retractable dome of the Civic Arena had peeled back, open to the summer night.”

 The trio made an immediate impression with their high-intensity hard-rock — even if not all of the band members recall the experience that clearly.
 In Lighted Stage, Lee admits that he was drunk off free Southern Comfort: “By the time I kinda came to my senses, the set was over and we were off.”